google/WebFundamentals/src/content/en/updates/2018/06/feature-policy.md

 #### What browsers support Feature Policy? {: #support }

 As of now, Chrome is the only browser to support feature policy.
-However, since the entire API surface is opt-in or feature dectable, **Feature Policy lends itself nicely to progressive enhancement**.
+However, since the entire API surface is opt-in or feature detectable, **Feature Policy lends itself nicely to progressive enhancement**.

 ## Conclusion